wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portals-maintenance-troubleshooting/includes/3-exercise.md

-# Exercise - run the Portal Checker

-The purpose of this hands-on-lab is to see how the Portal checker can identify potential portal issues
+The purpose of this hands-on-lab is to see how the Portal checker can identify potential portal issues.

 ## Learning objectives